 Water flossers may not be available everywhere like regular floss.
 However, you can get it from online stores nowadays.
 So, you don’t need to worry about where to buy or how to buy the Waterpik flosser.

-The requirement of power source
+The requirement of a power source

 Waterpik needs a power source to use it, whereas conventional floss doesn’t need anything like it.
 So you may face difficulty using water floss while traveling.